 If the dental implant takes successfully, the dentist can add an abutment to the implant at your next appointment.
 They will take a mold of it.
 This will be used to create an implant crown that is fixed to the abutment.

 You can leave the dentist’s office with your brand new teeth ready to flash at the world.

-A dental implant can cost as much as $3,000 to $4,500 per tooth.
-Yet the total cost is actually influenced by a number of factors.
+You should know in advance that the total cost is actually influenced by a number of factors.

 Generally speaking, dental surgeries cost more in urban areas as opposed to rural regions.

 The dental implant cost will also depend upon any additional surgical needs you have.
 These may include sedation or anesthesia.